What is myopia?

-Myopia occurs when the eye has relatively too much focusing power, either due to the eye being too long or the cornea being more curved than usual making the eye too strong.
-As a result, when someone with myopia tries to look at distant objects, the rays of light are focused in front of the retina, rather than directly onto it, causing the appearance of those objects to become blurred.
+Myopia occurs when the eye has too much focusing power, either due to the eye being too long or the cornea being more curved than usual making the eye too strong.
+As a result, when someone with short-sightedness tries to look at distant objects, the rays of light are focused in front of the retina, rather than directly onto it, causing the appearance of those objects to become blurred

 Common symptoms of myopia typically include having difficultly reading and seeing distant objects clearly, squinting your eyes to see better, and experiencing regular headaches and eye strain.

 Symptoms of myopia vary between person to person.
 Short-sightedness usually starts around puberty and gets worse over time until the eye is fully grown.

 By looking out for certain signs you can identify myopia in children, such as noticing how they may sit close to the TV or ask to sit at the front of the class so they can see the whiteboard.
 Children may also rub their eyes regularly or complain about headaches.

 If you think you or a loved one might have myopia, an eye test will determine if you are short-sighted, and you will be given a prescription for contact lenses or glasses to help correct your vision.

 Myopia, or short-sightedness, occurs when the eyeball is too long so it affects how the cornea and lens focus.
 This means objects in the distance appear blurry because light rays are focusing at the front of the retina rather than directly on its surface.